EHRI/ehri-search-tools/README.md

 # Indexer

 This is a convenience tool for indexing the EHRI database.
+It is used by the EHRI frontend to synchronise the search engine with the EHRI backend (and for doing the same easily from the command-line.)
 The basic idea is to read some JSON from a web service (EHRI REST), convert it to another format (Solr Doc), and POST it to another web service (Solr).

 The traditional way to do this would be something like:

 ```
 curl <WS-URL> | convert-json | curl -X POST "Content-type: application/json" <SOLR-UPDATE-URL> --data @-